-Denarius is currently in the process of evaluating the requirements to develop new underground mining infrastructure and processing options at the Project, which remains on-going.
 The current Mineral Resource provides an update on the previously disclosed Mineral Resources (effective date, December 31, 2022).
 No new drilling has been completed since the previous estimate but during initial studies for underground mining it was apparent potential existed to improve the geological model through a more rigorous process of validation of the historical holes should be completed.

 This work was completed between July and August 2023 by SRK, with assistance from Denarius geological team.
+Scott Wilson CPG, President of Resource Development Associates is taking responsibility for the current MRE.

-The MRE process was completed by SRK using the initial geological models provided by Zancudo geological staff, which have been independently reviewed and refined by SRK.
-The Company provided SRK with an exploration database with logging indicating the main geological features and units.
-In addition to the database, SRK has worked with the preliminary geological interpretations, which SRK has made minor alterations accordingly.
+The MRE process was completed by using the initial geological models provided by Zancudo geological staff, which have been independently reviewed and refined by the QP.
+The Company provided the resource modeler with an exploration database with logging indicating the main geological features and units.
+In addition to the database, the preliminary geological interpretations were used, and minor alterations were made accordingly.
 The resource estimation methodology involved the following procedures: